 The human brain perceives color as a mode of communication, just like any other medium.
 A common example of this is the example of traffic lights, where color is used as a means to impart important non-verbal information.
-This is possible because different colors bring different meanings to the surface –they have a language of their own which is intuitively realized by people all over the globe.
+This is possible because different colors bring different meanings to the surface –they have a language of their own which is intuitively realized by people all over the World.
 When it comes to design, color psychology dives deep into this language of colors, and lays bare the rules which can help you effectively use them in visual designs.
 So if you’re wondering how to select effective colors for your logo, color psychology is going to help you form your plan!

 Colors help people instantly identify the industry the logo belongs to, the sort of objectives the company has, and the kind of audience they cater to.
 This works because the colors are selected on the basis of these very questions.
 When the designer is defining a color scheme, he keeps in mind the industry, the target audience, and the brand personality and messages.

-For example, a teen brand will be rendered in bold and energetic colors such as red, orange and royal blue or purple, whereas a brand targeted towards the older crowd, will have more sophisticated and sober colors.
-Similarly, fast food companies make use of red and yellow because these are colors which signify appetite and desire, and danger signs are rendered in yellow to strike out and grab attention.
+For example, a teen fashion brand logo will be rendered in bold and energetic colors such as red, orange and royal blue or purple, whereas a brand targeted towards the older crowd, will have more sophisticated and sober colors.
+Similarly, fast food companies logos make use of red and yellow because these are colors which signify appetite and desire, and danger signs are rendered in yellow to strike out and grab attention.
 If graphic designers randomly select colors, without keeping these intended messages, or target audience in mind, the final results will be very different.
 Try imagining some of the famous logos as entirely different and you will see what we mean.
 For instance a biohazard symbol is a yellow and black triangular logo but if you change the colors to green or blue, it won’t cause the same sense of urgency or attention.
-Similarly if you take KFC’s red and white logo and change the colors to pink and blue; it is not appetizing at all!
+Similarly if you take KFC’s red and white mascot logo and change the colors to pink and blue; it is not appetizing at all!

 If you’ve been wondering what colors to use for your brand, let’s look at some common colors and their color psychology.
 Understanding these messages will help you define the most appropriate color scheme for your company logo.